graphcore/examples/utils/templates/notebook_guidelines.md

 -   Text-to-Image Generation on IPUs using Stable Diffusion - Inference
 -   Text Guided In-Painting on IPUs using Stable Diffusion - Inference
--   Multi-label Classification on IPUs using ViT - Fine-Tuning
+-   Multi-label Classification on IPUs using ViT - Fine-tuning
--   Image Classification on IPUs using ViT - Fine-Tuning
+-   Image Classification on IPUs using ViT - Fine-tuning
--   Question-Answering on IPUs using BERT - Fine-Tuning
+-   Question-Answering on IPUs using BERT - Fine-tuning
 -   Node Classification on IPUs using Cluster-GCN - Training with PyTorch Geometric

 ### Introduction